secretstartups/handbook/job-families/finance/business-system-analyst/index.html.md

 ### Nice to have

 * Be able to write basic - medium complexity SQL queries
-* Familiarity with customer lifecycle tools and how they integrate: Marketo, Zuora, Salesforce, Zendesk
+* Familiarity with customer lifecycle tools and how they integrate: Marketo, Zuora, Salesforce, Zendesk, NetSuite, Coupa
 * A love of open source
 * Experience with SaaS products
 * Experience using GitLab/Git